The people that make up Team MakeWay are located across the country, and at MakeWay offices in Vancouver, Toronto, and Yellowknife.

 Born and raised in the Yukon, Justin is a citizen of the Carcross Tagish First Nation.
 He holds a Bachelor’s degree in neuroscience and an MBA from the University of Liverpool.
 He is also a 2007 Action Canada Fellow and an alumnus of the US Department of State International Visitor Leadership Program (2013).

-Aerin Jacob has worked in research, conservation, teaching, and consulting across North America, East Africa, and Central America.
-As a conservation scientist at Yellowstone to Yukon Conservation Initiative, she conducts and communicates applied scientific research to inform management, policy, and conservation decisions.
-Aerin is an advocate for diversity in science and active in science outreach including through public lectures, storytelling, and media and policy engagement.
-She also serves on the board of the Society for Conservation Biology North America.
-She was a recipient of the Liber Ero Fellowship, a scholar with the Sustainable Canada Dialogues, a Wilburforce Fellow in Conservation Science, and served on the Pathway to Canada Target 1 expert task team on biodiversity and ecosystem services.
+Aerin Jacob has worked in research, conservation, teaching, and consulting across North America, East Africa, and Central America for nearly 20 years.
+As the National Director of Science and Research for the Nature Conservancy of Canada, she conducts, supports, and uses scientific research and other forms of knowledge to improve conservation across the country.
+Aerin is active in science outreach and communication via public lectures, storytelling, and media and policy engagement, including scientific advice to governments about endangered species, protected areas, landscape planning, and the benefits that people get from nature.
+Previously, she worked as a conservation scientist at the Yellowstone to Yukon Conservation Initiative, served on the board of the Society for Conservation Biology North America, and was a recipient of the Liber Ero Fellowship, a scholar with the Sustainable Canada Dialogues, and a Wilburforce Fellow in Conservation Science.
 Aerin holds a Bachelor’s degree from the University of British Columbia and a doctorate from McGill University, and conducted postdoctoral research at the University of Victoria.

 At the intersection of Indigenous sovereignty, technological advancement and a rapidly expanding technology and innovation economy in demand of new ideas and new skills, Denise has the privilege of working with Indigenous peoples, governments, academics, technology futurists, and social change makers to map the ecosystem that will result in fair and equitable access to the tools and education required for success in the digital age.
 Denise leads a theory of change that will not only ensure Indigenous peoples are competitive in BC’s technology and innovation sector, but leading and growing local digital economies.